-The chip I opted for was the 23LC512-I/SN SRAM Memory Chip, which is 512kbit, which is 64kB.
+The chip I opted for was the 23LC1024-I/SN SRAM Memory Chip, which is 1024kbit, which is 128kB.
 It is accessed randomly without speed loss, so is not restricted to reading full ‘pages’ like flash memory is.
-Speed-wise its best to read/write large amounts of data sequentially so that you dont send the command and address over and over.
-In tests using TAS mode, I was able to stream a full screen 8bit (256 colour) image at about 45fps.
+Speed-wise its best to read/write large amounts of data sequentially so that you don’t send the command and address over and over.
+In tests using TAS mode, I was able to stream a full screen 8bit (256 colour) image at about 54fps.

 Looking online, I could only fine libraries to access these chips in normal SPI mode, which, although would work fine, would not use the chip to its full potential.
 So I had to start from scratch writing code to use the QSPI (Quad Serial Peripheral Interface) which can be likened to a 4bit parallel interface, sending data along 4 lines for every clock tick, rather than just 1.